commtech/fscc-windows/README.md

-In in addition to the standard errors that the [`WriteFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365747.aspx) function returns, there are a couple errors specific to the FSCC you might encounter.
+In in addition to the standard errors that the [`WriteFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365747.aspx) function returns, there are a couple of errors specific to the FSCC you might encounter.

 STATUS_IO_TIMEOUT: If you are trying to use an FSCC port without a transmit clock present,
             this check can be turned off with the 'ignore_timeout' option.